Intro to Human Physiology

 (d) Beat regulator

-Option b – Pace-maker
+Option b – Pacemaker

-When does the heart rest?
+When does the human heart experience a resting phase?

 (a) Never

-(d) While doing yoga
+(d) While practicing yoga

-Option c – Between two beats
+Option c – In between two heartbeats

 We covered all the intro to human physiology mcq above in this post for free so that you can practice well for the exam.